Hair Oil: Argan Sunflower

 The Leaping Bunny Program was developed in 1996, by The Coalition for Consumer Information on Cosmetics (CCIC), to identify and support companies that are doing their part to help eliminate the unnecessary use and mistreatment of animals to test cosmetic products and ingredients.
 The CCIC is made up of eight animal protection groups including the Humane Society of the U.S., as well as groups from Canada and Europe.

-At Chagrin Valley we do not test our finished products on animals (other than human volunteers), but what about the raw materials, the ingredients we use?
 Many products display labels claiming that their finished product is ‘not tested on animals’ but this does not guarantee that the product ingredients are actually free from animal testing.

 The CCIC Standard is a pledge that a company makes to remove animal testing from all stages of product development.
-Our pledge to buy ingredients that are cruelty-free is integrated into the purchase order contract for all of our suppliers.
+Our pledge to buy ingredients that are cruelty-free is integrated into the purchase agreement for all of our suppliers.

 Personal care products displaying the “real” Leaping Bunny logo are certified ‘cruelty-free' using the internationally recognized Humane Cosmetics Standards.
-These rigorous standards require that no animal testing is performed or authorized for finished products or ingredients in any stage of product development by the company, its laboratories or its suppliers after a fixed cut-off date.
-All Leaping Bunny companies are subject to independent audits and pledge commitments are renewed on an annual basis.
+These rigorous standards require that no animal testing is performed or authorized for finished products or any of the ingredients in any stage of product development by the company, its laboratories or its suppliers after a fixed cut-off date.
+All Leaping Bunny companies are subject to independent audits and pledge commitments that are renewed on an annual basis.

 At Chagrin Valley Soap & Salve . . .